fhirbase/fhirbase-plv8/docs/overview.md

 ```

 When concrete resource type tables are generated,
-column *installed* in profile table for this resource is set to true.
+column *installed* for this resource is set to true in the profile table.

 ```sql
 SELECT logical_id, installed from structuredefinition